 Contracting with the federal government creates numerous additional obligations for employers.
 One of the most complex of these obligations is complying with affirmative action mandates.
 A contractor’s affirmative action obligations are imposed not only by statute, but also by administrative regulation and executive order, which are subject to sudden and sometimes confusing revisions.
 Failure to comply with these regulations and requirements can result in not only fines and penalties, but also disqualification from obtaining federal contracts.

-As well as applicable federal requirements, many state and local governments also impose affirmative action obligations on companies competing for government contracts.
-These requirements are often similar to the federal requirements, but are sometimes very different.
+Many local and state governments also impose affirmative action obligations on companies competing for government contracts.
+These requirements can differ from the federal requirements.
 We have extensive familiarity with these requirements and have assisted our clients with all stages of the compliance process.